 Marquand is a tiny city located in the state of Missouri.
 With a population of 188 people and just one neighborhood, Marquand is the 518th largest community in Missouri.
-Marquand has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Marquand has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marquand is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marquand is a city of managers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Marquand who work in management occupations (19.15%), business and financial occupations (10.64%), and maintenance occupations (8.51%).